prasanjitachary239/simple-spirng-boot-app/README.md

 # simple-spirng-boot-app
-a simple spring boot app with git actions
+A Simple Spring boot app with git actions